Marcus Browne: Professional career

+Light heavyweight

 Early career

-After competing at the 2012 Summer Olympics, where he lost in the first round to Damien Hooper, Browne made his professional boxing debut at the age of 21, on November 9, 2012 on Friday night as part of a Golden Boy Promotions card.
-The fight took place at the Fantasy Springs Casino in Indio, California against 33 year old Codale Ford (2-0) in a scheduled 4-round bout.
+After competing at the 2012 Summer Olympics, where he lost in the first round to Damien Hooper, Browne made his professional boxing debut at the age of 21, on November 9, 2012, on Friday night as part of a Golden Boy Promotions card.
+The fight took place at the Fantasy Springs Casino in Indio, California, against 33-year-old Codale Ford (2–0) in a scheduled 4-round bout.
 Also on the undercard were future prospects making their professional debuts including Dominic Breazeale, Terrell Gausha, Errol Spence Jr and Rau'shee Warren.
 Browne won the fight via technical knockout in round 3, overcoming Ford's awkward style.
 Browne fought again a month later in December producing a first-round knockout win over Ritchie Cherry on the undercard of Amir Khan vs. Carlos Molina.

 Browne fought a total of six times in 2013, which was his first full year as a professional.
 He won all six fight, with five of them coming inside the distance.
-He was taken the 8-round distance against Lamont Williams (5-1-1, 2 KOs) and won the scorecards that read (79-72, 79–72, 76-75).
+He was taken the 8-round distance against Lamont Williams (5–1–1, 2 KOs) and won the scorecards that read (79–72, 79–72, 76–75).
 Browne began to fight regularly at the Barclays Center in Brooklyn, New York.

-On April 19, 2014, Browne was scheduled to fight at the DC Armory in Washington against 36 year old former USBA light heavyweight champion Otis Griffin (24-15-2, 10 KOs).
+On April 19, 2014, Browne was scheduled to fight at the DC Armory in Washington against 36 year old former USBA light heavyweight champion Otis Griffin (24–15–2, 10 KOs).
 This was his biggest challenge at the time, stepping up in competition.
 Prior to the fight, Griffin was on a 5-fight losing streak.
 In round 5, Browne dropped Griffin following a straight left, however Griffin beat the count and took Browne the 8-round distance for the second time in his career.
-Browne won a shutout decision on the scorecards (80-71, 3 times).
+Browne won a shutout decision on the scorecards (80–71, 3 times).
 The fight took place on Shawn Porter's IBF welterweight title defence against Paulie Malignaggi.